sajswl/encryptonize-core/kubernetes/README.md

 ```

 ## Rook-Ceph Deployment
-You need a kubernetes cluster in order to deploy Ceph.
+You need a Kubernetes cluster in order to deploy Ceph.
 If you don't have one,
 we provide a quickstart guide to set one up:

 1. [AWS cluster quickstart](aws_default_cluster_setup.md)